pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/operation/eventviewer/index.md

 weight: 400
 ---

+Karabiner-Elements provides a built-in event viewer named Karabiner-EventViewer.
-You can show keyboard and mouse events by using EventViewer.
+You can show keyboard and mouse events by using it.

 1. Open Karabiner-EventViewer from Launchpad.
     {{< local-image src="images/karabiner-elements-eventviewer-icon@2x.png" >}}